jnozzi/cocoadev.com/markdown/MenuValidationAndKeyEquivalent.md

 ----

-That would break the General/FirstResponder mechanism.
-I don't see why subclassing General/NSWindow and overriding performClose: to check for open tabs wouldn't work -  standard panels would have the standard performClose: method called, and MDI windows of the custom General/NSWindow subclass would have the overriden performClose: called.
+That would break the FirstResponder mechanism.
+I don't see why subclassing NSWindow and overriding performClose: to check for open tabs wouldn't work -  standard panels would have the standard performClose: method called, and MDI windows of the custom NSWindow subclass would have the overriden performClose: called.

 ----